THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

 At the same time that the OW Record Album Price Guide overvalued common records, it undervalued thousands of genuinely valuable records!

 Consequently, sellers with little real experience with the collectible record market (versus the used record market) who relied on the OW books were regularly selling rare records for far less than their real worth.
 At the same time, they were left wondering why they were unable to sell their Herman’s Hermits albums for anything resembling book value!

 Before the worldwide success of TOMMY in 1969–1970, The Who sold few LPs in the States.
 Their second album, the brilliant HAPPY JACK, was issued in 1967 and deleted by 1969.
 It was a staple in budget bins in department stores in both its mono and stereo versions for years.

 So, in 1985 I had a book with more than 20,000 listings, almost every one of them incorrect to some degree.
 I could change every value, but I wanted to maintain some sense of continuity—aside from the book’s look—from the previous five editions to this sixth edition.
 (My edition.)

-If I adjusted the values of all the records in the book to reflect the reality of the then current market, I would have to lower a lot of records that had been consistently priced at $10-20 to a one-tenth those values ($1-2).
+If I adjusted the values of all the records in the book to reflect the reality of the then-current market, I would have to lower a lot of records that had been consistently priced at $10–20 to a one-tenth of those values ($1–2).

 On the other hand, I would have to raise a lot of records in that same $10–20 range as much as ten times ($100–200).